-A large share of the ownership of the company is within the founding team, who are also still part of the company management.
-As one of the larger shareholders Kaj Nygren were appointed member of the nomination committee representing NMO Invest, Playful days as well as the other founders.
+A large share of the ownership of the company is within the founding team, who are also still part of the company management, ands according to the company code the four largest shareholders shall be in the nomination committee.
+Kaj Nygren was appointed member of the nomination committee representing NMO Invest, Playful days as well as the other active founders.
 No review of the company's half-year or nine-month report has been done.
 THE ANNUAL GENERAL MEETING